 The political team coordinates the development and implementation of the political program.
-The department will assess targets nationwide and translate them into effective state by state programs.
-As a whole, the department serves as a point on coalition building and ally coordination, electoral programming, and outreach to elected officials.
-They will:
+The department will assess targets nationwide and translate them into effective state-by-state programs.
+As a whole, the department serves as a point on coalition building and ally coordination, electoral programming, outreach to elected officials.

 - Assist with special projects, including bill tracking, tracking timelines, and electoral updates